mikeyreilly/flowquiz/README.md

 The programs will be in a simple language resembling BASIC.

-Single uppercase letters are variable names; they are all integers.
+Single lowercase letters are variable names; they are all integers.

 Lines are labeled by numbers.